I'm Honey!

 Taking The Right Supplements After 50+

-My darlings, today we have the knowledgable Dr. Sarah Brewer on the blog.
+My darlings, today we have the knowledgeable Dr. Sarah Brewer on the blog.
 Dr. Sarah Brewer is not only a Registered Doctor but also a Registered Nutritionist, a Registered Nutritional Therapist, and an award-winning health writer.
 Today she gives us great information on the supplements we should be taking after 50.
 I do hope you enjoy and learn a lot just as I have!

 Finding The Right Supplements